Parity flipping mediated by a quantum dot in Majorana Josephson junctions: Introduction

 This work is organized as follows.
 The model for MJJs is introduced in Section \ref{Section:Set-up Model}.
-The voltage induced by parity-flipping for zero temperature regime is shown in Section \ref{Section:Voltage Induced by Parity Flipping}.
+The voltage induced by parity flipping for zero temperature regime and the impact of decoherence on it are shown in Section \ref{Section:Landau-Zener transition}.
 The pattern of LZS interference is studied in Section \ref{Section:LZS interference}, and the result of the damped Rabi oscillation is included in Section \ref{Section:Rabi oscillation}.
-Finally, we give conclusions and discussions in Section \ref{Section:Conclusions and Discussions}.
+Finally, we give conclusions in Section \ref{Section:Conclusions}.